10 Free Genealogy Apps to Help You With Your Research

 Taking the time to properly organize is key to productive and fruitful research.
 We cover this in detail in our online course.
 Here are three apps that are a great choice for this purpose.

 Organizational apps come and go, but Evernote has had true staying power.
 Available for the iPhone and Android, it also integrates with numerous other apps and systems in addition to offering a host of its own separate apps that can help with specific tasks – everything from scanning to keeping contact lists.
 The app is so popular because it’s a powerhouse with seemingly endless possibilities.
-The downside of that is that because it offers so much it can be a bit intimidating to figure out in the start, but once you invest the energy to learn the system the payoff can be enormous.
+The downside of that is that because it offers so much it can be a bit intimidating to figure out in the start (luckily there is a great how-to on using it for genealogy here), but once you invest the energy to learn the system the payoff can be enormous.
 Warning to iPhone users: the latest version has received very low ratings in the Apple Store.

 Available for both iPhone and Android, with the current version receiving high marks in both systems, Trello is the perfect organizational choice for those who are visual thinkers.
 It offers a great deal of flexibility in the type of information it lets you organize but it uses a system based on cards and color coding that is visually appealing and easy to read at a glance.
 The desktop and app versions sync up beautifully.
 Take a look at our brief how-to here.